 “Worse.”
 Grace breathed out through her nose, as frustrated as I was.
 We both watched as Bastion turned restlessly underneath heavy covers.
 It was high summer, yet our cousin could never seem to get warm.

 Tonight, all I could do was give my favorite cousin a little fleeting comfort.
-My wolfsfell slid off my shoulders as if it was a living being.
-I shook out the pelt to its full extent, let it drift down to cover Bastion like a shroud.
+My pelt slid off my shoulders as if it was a living being.
+I shook out the skin to its full extent, let it drift down to cover Bastion like a shroud.

 No, not like a shroud.
 Like a blanket.
 A cocoon, both warm and healing.